Plaza del Socorro and Blas Infante

 Alameda y balcon del coño, Ronda

-Stretching from the Parador Hotel, around to Park Blas Infante, and along Paseo Hemingway.
-Here there are some of the most impressive views in Ronda.
-The Alameda Park and El Balcon del Tajo changes to the Paseo de los ingleses which takes you towards from the bullring to the Alameda gardens.
+Stretching from the Parador Hotel, around Park Blas Infante, and along Paseo Hemingway, this route offers some of Ronda’s most spectacular views.
+The trail continues through Alameda Park and El Balcón del Tajo before merging into Paseo de los Ingleses, leading from the bullring back towards the Alameda gardens.
+Along the way, visitors can enjoy dramatic cliffside vistas and peaceful garden paths, making it a perfect stroll for photography and sightseeing.

 Read more